AdrianLxM/AAPSv2draft/docs/EN/Configuration/Accu-Chek-Combo-Pump.md

-# Accu Chek Combo Pump
+# Accu-Chek Combo Pump

-**This software is part of a DIY solution and is not a product, but requires YOU to read, learn and understand the system including how to use it.
-It is not something that does all your diabetes management for you, but allows you to improve your diabetes and your quality of life if you're willing to put in the time required.
-Don't rush into it, but allow yourself time to learn.
-You alone are responsible for what you do with it.**
+The Roche Accu-Chek Combo pump is widely available and can now be used for looping.
+However, due to some vagaries of the Bluetooth interface you will need to use a phone with LineageOS 14.1 in order to pair with it.
+If you want all the technical details why you can find them [here](https://github.com/gregorybel/combo-pairing/blob/master/README.md).

+You will also need to install a second app known as [Ruffy](https://github.com/MilosKozak/ruffy).
+This emulates the Combo handset and issues the same commands that you would if you were using your handset.

+Having done that you will need to access the pump's configuration settings and make a few simple changes to enable it to work successfully in a loop.
+To do this you will need some configuration software and an interface cable - both freely available from Roche.

-## Hardware requirements
+## Hardware you will need

 - A Roche Accu-Chek Combo (any firmware, they all work)
 - A Smartpix or Realtyme device together with the 360 Configuration